Petrochemical facility in the chemical industry, landscape format.

 What are chemical labels used for?

-For transport by air or sea, the labelling requirements and specifications for seawater resistance according to ‘British Standard 5609 Section 2 or 3’ are added.
+For transport by air or sea, additional requirements regarding labelling and seawater resistance in accordance with British Standard 5609, Section 2 or 3, apply.

 We work with you to develop the right chemical labels for labelling your chemical products and hazardous substances - from the selection of materials all the way to printing.